-1. (U) During the reporting period, the Headquarters Commandant Section directed its efforts primarily towards the improvement of the CP area water supply and electrical distribution system, the Task Force Oregon Consolidated Mess, and general improvement of troop billets.
+1. (U) During the reporting period, the Headquarter Commandant Section directed its efforts primarily towards the improvement of the CP area water supply and electrical distribution system, the Task Force Oregon Consolidated Mess, and general improvement of troop billets.

 a.
 At the beginning of the period, the water supply was so critical as to require rationing.
 The two wells used by the Task Force furnished a total of 15,000 gallons per day.
 An additional 20,000 gallons per day were trucked from other water points.
-This provided approximately 20 gallons of water per day per man for the 1,600 troops being supported.
-A new well was dug which is furnishing 50,000 gallons per day.
+This provided approximately 20 gallons of water per day per man furnishing 50,000 gallons per day.
 Additionally, a new 3,000 gallon-per-hour water purification plant was installed.
 The supported troop strength was reduced to 1,000 which has resulted in the provision of approximately 50 gallons of water per day per man.
-Since the dry-season capacity of the well is not known, the water-borne sewage system in the CP area has not been completely activated.
+Since the dry-season capacity of the well is not known, the water borne sewage system in the CP area has not been completely activated.